1hemant2/alert_ops/README.md

 ---

-## 🛠️ Work in Progress

-- **Scheduling Engine**
-    - Completed:
-        - APIs to save escalation chains in the database.
-        - Fetch all flows for the logged-in user by `userId`.
-        - Retrieve escalation steps (e.g., user1 → user2 → user3) by `flowId`.
-    - Current WIP:
-        - Implement scheduler to trigger escalation notifications based on configured delays (seconds/minutes/days).

 ---

 ## 📅 Upcoming

 - **Notification Service**
-    - Integrate with scheduler for automated escalation alerts.
     - Support email, Slack, or webhook-based notifications.
     - Real-time visibility for all users in the escalation chain.